studyfirston/studyfirston_hci.github.io/hci/README.md

 <img height="300" src="img/p7.png">

-AI-Fitness Friend count the number when the user is doing the exercises.
+AI-Fitness Friend counts the number when the user is doing the exercise.
-Check exercise postures
-AI-Fitness Friend ensures that the user is performing the selected exercise in the correct positions.
+Check exercise postures.
+AI-Fitness Friend ensures that the user is performing the selected exercise in the correct position.
+Correct exercise postures.
-Correct exercise postures
 - AI-Fitness Friend let you know that If the exercise posture is not going right, it sends out a warning tone to correct its posture.